system76/docs/_articles/before-you-open-a-support-ticket.md

 Then click on the 'Create Log Files' button and the log file will be in your home directory when you first open the Files application.

-For more information, please see this support article: https://support.system76.com/articles/log-files/
+For more information, please see this support article: [Creating Log Files](https://support.system76.com/articles/log-files/)

 ## Environment